 The Heising-Simons Foundation is proud to regularly see its grantee partners featured in media outlets across the country, providing an expert voice on a timely issue or being highlighted for their accomplishments and hard work.
-Here are some news items that have featured our grantees in September 2018.
+Here are some news items that have featured our grantees in March 2019.